Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As both companies offer prep books for a number of exams, we have broken down our comparison guide by test:

-Best Budget Prep Course 15% OFF ➔ Use Code: TPI15
+Best Budget SAT Prep Course 20% OFF ➔ Use Code: TPI20

 Barron’s SAT vs Princeton Review SAT

-Once you’ve decided to take the SAT over the ACT (or maybe both, as many students do), the next hard decision is which prep company to go with for the book that will guide your studies.
+Once you’ve decided to take the SAT over the ACT (or maybe both, as many students do), the next hard decision is which company to go with.
 It may not be an easy decision for you, and it wasn’t easy for us with either.

-After thoroughly reviewing each company’s seminal SAT prep book, including reading their subject reviews, working practice problems and playing with their online extras, our verdict is that we like Barron’s for SAT prep.
+After thoroughly reviewing each company’s print and online offerings, our verdict is that we like Barron’s for SAT prep.

-In terms of features, both courses offer comprehensive subject reviews, SAT test taking strategies, full-length practice tests, and a number of online resources like flashcards and drills.
+In terms of features, both courses offer comprehensive subject reviews, SAT strategies, full-length practice tests, and a number of online resources like flashcards and drills.

 Barron’s offers tried and tested strategies that we’ve seen before, as well as some we’ve never heard of, but we found to work well.